Shiva Baby's Rachel Sennott Is Irresistible — Even When She's Not Covered In Schmear

 Advertisement

-“I grew up Catholic and very religious,” she told Refinery29 over Zoom ahead of Shiva Baby’s April 2 release on VOD.
+“I grew up Catholic and very religious,” she told Refinery29 over Zoom.
 “Then I went to NYU, and I tried to be a different person.
 In my head I wasn’t going to have sex until I was married.
 [So, of course everyone on] my freshman floor was like, ‘You need to suck a dick, right now.’
 I found this guy on Tinder, and picked him because he was an intern for Seth Meyers — literally — and I went over there just to give him a blowjob.
 After, I was like, Do I feel empowered, or do I feel bad?
 I couldn’t tell — how much of it is your personal desires versus what you feel like you should be doing?”

 If her Shiva Baby character searches for the answer through sex with older men, Sennott has found another outlet for her angst: comedy.
 Sennot says she always felt like a performer, but she didn’t discover stand-up until she attended an open-mic night in college with a guy she was dating.
 They came for his performance; she left with a dream of her own.
 Still, it wasn’t until she gave up trying to appeal to a mainstream — read: white, male and straight — audience and found New York’s alt scene that she really found her voice.